 How much is paternity pay?

-Shared parental pay for eligible employees is £148.68 a week or 90% of your average weekly earnings, whichever is lower.
-This is the same as Statutory Maternity Pay (SMP) except that during the first 6 weeks SMP is 90% of whatever you earn (with no maximum).
+Shared Parental Pay for eligible employees is £151.97 a week or 90% of your average weekly earnings, whichever is lower.
+This is the same as SMP except that during the first 6 weeks SMP is 90% of whatever you earn (with no maximum).

-To qualify for maternity, paternity, or adoption pay you must have 26 weeks service at the 15th week before the expected week of childbirth or date of matching with a child for adoption.
+To qualify for maternity or paternity pay, you must have 26 weeks service at the 15th week before the expected week of childbirth.
+26 weeks service is also required for adoption pay, ending with the end of the child matching week.

-For shared parental pay, the above is true, but the mother/ primary adopter must also have curtailed their right to maternity/ adoption pay allowance to
+For shared parental pay, the above is true, but the mother/primary adopter must also have curtailed their right to maternity/adoption pay allowance to qualify.

-The rates below apply from 1 April 2019.
+The below rates are correct from 1 April 2021:

 |Category of worker||Hourly rate|